dzlatkovic/eight-chess-pieces-problem/README.md

 Once the BNN setup is found, it's easy to brute force the position of all other pieces and look for the setup giving 100+ points.

+## Files

+- problem_2.py.
+Solution to the second problem.
+- display_board.py.
+Simple function for board visualization.

 ## Results

 It is not possible to obtain a position with 100+ points.
 The program found 167 unique positions with the score of 99 and 0 positions with the score 100+.

 ## To-Do List:

-- Add solution for Problem number 1.
+- Add solution for variation number 1.
-- Documentation and refactoring for Problem number 2.
+- Documentation and refactoring for variation number 2.